How to Become an Aircraft Mechanic (FAA A&P)

 How to Become an Aircraft Mechanic (5 Steps)

-Becoming an aircraft mechanic isn't about memorizing theory it's about learning how to think, problem-solve, and stay calm when metal and machinery are in your hands.
+Training to become an aircraft mechanic isn’t about memorizing theory: it’s about learning how to think, problem-solve, and stay calm when metal and machinery are in your hands.

 1. Finish high school or earn a GED